ki-editor/ki-editor/docs/src/normal-mode/actions/index.md

 hello(x, y);
 ```

-Assuming the current selection mode is [Syntax Tree (Coarse)](../selection-modes/syntax-tree-based.md#syntax-tree-coarse), and the current selection is `x`, pressing `d` results in the following:
+Assuming the current selection mode is [Syntax Node (Coarse)](../selection-modes/syntax-node-based.md#syntax-node-coarse), and the current selection is `x`, pressing `d` results in the following:

 ```js
 hello(y);